eoscommunity/meta-eden/Seed Template.md

 # Actionable Steps

-Fork this repo to edit another's seed + start your own, or
+Fork this repo to plant your own ideas

 - Click "raw" to copy this file's markdown text
 - Paste it into your text editor